TimeEscaper/STM32-playground/README.md

 # STM32-playground
-Different examples and experiments for STM32 platform
+Repository contains different examples for STM32 platform.
+Each example is contained in separate branch.
+All examples use HAL library.
+Initial code is generated with STM32CubeMx for System Workbench for STM32 (SW4STM).